Breaking the Habit: ADHD and Skin Picking Behaviours

 Overall, breaking the cycle of skin-picking habits in individuals with ADHD requires a combination of evidence-based interventions tailored specifically to address their unique challenges.

-By developing effective coping skills through like CBT and HRT, individuals can learn healthier ways of managing stress and discomfort without resorting to harmful repetitive behaviours such as skin picking.
+By developing effective coping skills through therapies like CBT and HRT, individuals can learn healthier ways of managing stress and discomfort without resorting to harmful repetitive behaviours such as skin picking.

 Conclusion